-A credit score of 696 means you're just on the bubble of getting better credit card deals from banks, along with better deals on insurance quotes, mortgages and car loans.
-That's assuming we're talking about a standard FICO scale with a maximum possible score of 850, you're just about to cross the line into "good credit" territory.
+A credit score of 696 is good, but raising your score a few points could push you into “very good” territory.
+That, then, could result in better credit card offers from banks, along with better terms on insurance quotes, mortgages and car loans.
+All of this assumes we’re talking about a standard FICO scale with a maximum possible score of 850.

 If you’ve been steadily building credit or recovering from some bumps along the path to financial stability, keep doing what you’re doing.
 However, if you’re thinking about buying a home or a car, you can try a few tactics to nudge your credit score above 720: